larsbrinkhoff/emacs-history/README.md

   James Gosling: "It’s fine with me too.
 Archaeology is a good thing :-)"

+- gosling-emacs.tar from der Mouse.

+  "I got it from a prerelase of Eunice, obtained because one of the people behind Eunice personally knew some people at the lab I was then hanging out at.  ("Then" is mid-'80s sometime.)
+Once I started using a real Unix (4.2c, then 4.3 shortly after that, then SunOS, then....)
+I ripped out the special-case Eunice code and have been maintaining (and slowly evolving) it over the years since then."

 - old-uemacs.tar.gz from Dave Conroy.

   "I probably have a version that predates any of Daniel Lawrence's changes,